 In April 2018, the Company entered into an exclusive license agreement with Jiangsu Nhwa Pharmaceutical Co.
 Ltd., or Nhwa, for the development and commercialization of OLINVYK for the management of moderate to severe acute pain in China.
 Under the terms of the agreement, the Company received an upfront, non-refundable cash payment of \$2.5 million (less applicable withholding taxes of \$0.3 million) in July 2018.
-Upon FDA approval of OLINVYK on August 7, 2020, a \$3.0 million milestone, subject to Chinese withholding tax, became payable by Nhwa to the Company.
-The Company is also eligible to receive a cash milestone payment of \$3.0 million, subject to Chinese withholding taxes, upon regulatory approval of OLINVYK in China, up to and additional \$6.0 million of commercialization milestone based on product sales levels in China, and a ten percent royalty on all net product sales in China, less applicable withholding taxes.
+In August 2020, the Company received a milestone payment of \$3.0 million (less applicable withholding taxes of \$0.3 million), that became payable by Nhwa upon FDA approval of OLINVYK.
+The Company is also eligible to receive a cash milestone payment of \$3.0 million, subject to Chinese withholding taxes, upon regulatory approval of OLINVYK in China, up to and additional \$0.0 million of commercialization milestone based on product sales levels in China, and a ten percent royalty on all net product sales in China, less applicable withholding taxes.
 As part of the agreement, the Company also granted Nhwa an option to manufacture OLINVYK, on an exclusive basis in China, for the development and commercialization of the product in China.
 In the second quarter of 2018, Nhwa elected to exercise this manufacturing option and the Company expect to enter into a separate agreement.
 The license agreement is terminable by Nhwa for any reason upon 180 days written notice.